clx1899/leeds_project/README.txt

-These are the prediction results of models with different parameters in the experiment.
+These are the prediction results of models with different hyperparameters in the experiment.